 Remarks by a representative of the Government of Canada

 Following the ceremony, the Lieutenant Governor inspects a guard of honour on the grounds of Queen’s Park.

 The Government of Ontario hosts a reception in honour of the new Lieutenant Governor.

 According to the Table of Titles to be used in Canada, the Lieutenant Governor is entitled to be addressed as “His Honour” or “Her Honour” while in office, and is styled “Honourable” for life.
 The full title of the current Lieutenant Governor is therefore: Her Honour the Honourable Edith Dumont.

 The newly installed Lieutenant Governor begins work immediately, attending public events and discharging constitutional functions.
 Early in the new mandate, it is usual for various public officials represented on the order of precedence to call upon the Lieutenant Governor.

 The Lieutenant Governor may meet with representatives of various charities and community groups to establish working relationships and identify areas of mutual interest.

-At a suitable time after the Lieutenant Governor takes office, The Queen will grant an audience to the new Lieutenant Governor (usually at Buckingham Palace).
+At a suitable time after the Lieutenant Governor takes office, The King will grant an audience to the new Lieutenant Governor (usually at Buckingham Palace).